PressClub Portugal · Article.

 The BMW Motorrad rider equipment product range currently comprises six helmets, eight textile suits, five leather suits, 12 textile and leather jackets, seven pairs of trousers/jeans, 11 pairs of motorcycle boots with two pairs of sneakers, 12 pairs of gloves and a wide range of functional and protection clothing, eight special bags and rucksacks, matching care products and also numerous style products.

-The "40 Years Collection" will be available from August 2018 in Germany, Europe (incl.
-Switzerland) and Japan.
+The "40 Years Collection" will be available from August 2018.
 For an overview of the new collection and the current BMW Motorrad rider equipment range, see www.bmw-motorrad.de.

 You will find press material on BMW motorcycles as well as BMW Motorrad rider equipment and Original BMW Motorrad Accessories in the BMW Group PressClub at www.press.bmwgroup.com.

 In case of queries please contact:

 Markus Sagemann, Head of Product and Lifestyle Communications MINI, BMW Motorrad

 The BMW Group

 With its four brands BMW, MINI, Rolls-Royce and BMW Motorrad, the BMW Group is the world’s leading premium manufacturer of automobiles and motorcycles and also provides premium financial and mobility services.
 The BMW Group production network comprises 30 production and assembly facilities in 14 countries; the company has a global sales network in more than 140 countries.

 In 2017, the BMW Group sold over 2,463,500 passenger vehicles and more than 164,000 motorcycles worldwide.
 The profit before tax in the financial year 2017 was € 10.655 billion on revenues amounting to € 98.678 billion.
 As of 31 December 2017, the BMW Group had a workforce of 129,932 employees.